Memory Care for Alzheimer’s and Dementia in Plymouth, Minnesota

 Compassionate care for more meaningful days.

 • Music & Memory® — Music evokes memories that seem lost; it connects your loved one to their identity and improves overall health and well-being.
-This program starts by discovering your family member’s history and preferences to create an iPod playlist specific to them.
+This program involves discovering your family member’s history and preferences and creating a music playlist specifically for them.

 Services and amenities include: